Wäinö Sola is a Finnish tenor who lived from January 8th, 1883 to October 12th, 1961. Sola was also one of the founders of

 as concert singer, promoting the songs of Merikanto, Kuula and Sibelius.
 Sola appeared in hundreds of recitals and

 made four tours of the United States.
 Sola started recording in 1909 with Pathé.
 In 1919, Sola recorded with the

 Gramophone Company.
 He made close to 100 sides with them.
-During his visits in the US, Sola recorded with Columbia
+During his visits in the US, Sola recorded for Columbia

 and Victor.
-In 1944, Sola recorded for the last time with the Rytmi label.
-Sola recorded an aria of the opera
+In 1944, Sola recorded for the last time for the Rytmi label.
+Sola recorded an aria from the opera

 result.
 He is thought to have drowned himself.